 It’s a Good Thing I Like You

 “It’s a good thing I like you.”
 Have you ever caught yourself using that phrase?
 I have said it when a friend was late meeting me for dinner but she didn’t have any good reason for her tardiness.
-I thought, “It’s a good thing I like you,” when my dog ate my cinnamon roll as I turned my back to grab the phone.
+I thought, “It’s a good thing I like you.”
+I said the same thing when my dog ate my cinnamon roll as I turned my back to grab the phone.
 I said it to my son when he forgot to pick me up from the library.
-He is really lucky I like him!
+He is damn lucky I like him!

 Have I ever applied, “it’s a good thing I like you” to myself?
 To my own actions?
 Easy answer.
 I have said it to myself only once and it just so happened last week.

 Last Sunday I headed out to my Salsa practice.
 Since it was the weekend, I took extra time getting ready.
 I was feeling pretty damn sexy in a black lace outfit when I headed out the door.
 Well, it didn’t take long before I was snapped out of the sexy zone into an OMG zone.
 You see spinning around, my heel caught on the back hem of my skirt, pulling the whole thing down to mid-thigh in one smooth motion!
 Now, my first thought was, “Thank goodness you have on nice panties!” followed quickly by, “It’s a good thing I can laugh at myself!!!”.
 Who would have known that a wardrobe malfunction would have turned out to be such a positive thing?

 I find that I’m a more forgiving of others foibles than I am of my own.
 What about life has conditioned this response?
 Rather than debate the origin, it is easier to focus on the benefits of applying “self-like”.

 I find I am more present.
 I am less reactive and far more responsive.
 I am more confident.

 Suggested thoughts—try it out and see how it fits!

 - I like you and you are worthy of love and happiness.

 - I like you just the way you are.
 You are beautiful.